Vedant-Git-dev/RAG-Optimizer/README.md

 ## Current Status

 - Question feature extraction implemented
-- Dataset schema finalized
+- Proposal model for predicting top-7 config is completed
-- Dataset generation is done
+- Training ranker for choosing best config is under progress

 Model training and evaluation are upcoming stages.